 - Group Insurance Plans

-Group health insurance plans—including medical care, dental care, vision benefits, life insurance, and short and long-term disability insurance—deduct an employee’s share of the premiums out of his pre-tax wages.
+Group health insurance plans—including medical care, dental care, vision benefits, life insurance, and short and long-term disability insurance—deduct an employee’s share of the premiums out of their pre-tax wages.
 Here’s another tip: when you are educating employees about the costs of your group insurance premiums, make sure your employee is also aware of your organization’s contribution to their insurance and benefits costs.
 This will help your employee understand their total compensation.

 For every dollar contributed to a retirement account, flexible spending account or insurance plan, an employee’s taxable income is decreased accordingly.
 This decrease applies not only to federal income tax, but to Medicare and Social Security deductions as well.
 Finally, for the majority of states with state income tax, their assessment of an employee’s income begins with the employee’s Adjusted Gross Income (AGI) or the amount of wages after deduction of these pre-tax costs and contributions.

 Rules and limits change annually

 The rules, regulations, allowable maximums and limits to such programs can change annually.
 Processing an individual’s taxes correctly is very challenging without the latest information and the right experts who continue to monitor ever-changing regulations.
 To ensure you are staying compliant, be sure to stay updated when limits and policies change.
 If you are using technology to manage HR tasks, some HCM software providers alert you when an employee is contributing pre-tax deductions over the maximum amount.